ere-health/architecture/README.md

 ![](img/Extractor-Debug-Rectangles.png)

-The above image shows a generate debug pdf to see what text is extracted.
+The above image shows a generated debug pdf to see what text is extracted.

 ## Inkscape view